JackSzwergold/Cheat-Sheets/content/Ubuntu - Trickle.md

 And similarly, the value of `Length-Smoothing` is defined as follows in the documentation:

 > Set smoothing length to length KB.
 The smoothing length is a fallback of the smoothing time.
 If `trickled` cannot meet the requested smoothing time, it will instead fall back on sending length KB of data.
 The default value is 10 KB.

-***

-*Ubuntu - Trickle (c) by Jack Szwergold; written on October 9, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*